 Power Washing Techniques

 Believe it or not, there’s a science (and skill!) to power washing.
 Let’s compare it to swinging a golf club.
 There are many parts to a swing and a lot that can go wrong (believe me).
 Gripping the club wrong?
 You may slice it.
 Peek your head too early?
 The balls end up a few feet in front of you.
 While power washing may not be that complex, it does require quite a bit of practice and knowledge.

 Let’s look at siding for an example.
 Vinyl siding has gaps in between each of its sections.
 If you power wash against the grain and where the gaps are open, water has a good chance of flowing behind the siding.
 It would be almost impossible to know that as homeowner power washing their home for the first time (unless you’re reading this post).

 Avoid Power Washing Damage

-With so much at stake, power washing is best left to the professionals.
-Although we may be biased, we truly believe a professional cleaning is needed in order to achieve the best results possible.
+With so much at stake, it is best to leave power washing to the professionals.
+Although we may be biased, we truly believe a professional cleaning is necessary in order to achieve the best results possible.
 First and foremost, that means your house is safe and left undamaged.
-With Perfect Power Wash, it also means your home will be perfectly cleaned.
+With Perfect Power Wash, it also means we will clean your home perfectly.

 When you work with us, you can relax knowing there’s nothing to worry about.
 We’re a fully insured company that guarantees to deliver the best results possible for your property using our safe and effective processes, or your money back.
 It’s that simple.